Use space to open navigation items

 • seek trading hours no later than 2am

-• have planning approval from your local council to use the premises as a small bar and you have notified Police and the Secretary (Liquor and Gaming) within two days of DA lodgement with Council
+• have planning approval from your local council to use the premises as a small bar and you have notified police and L&GNSW within two days of DA lodgement with council

 • not be applying for any authorisations at the same time as applying for a small bar licence – e.g. to allow minors on the premises in certain circumstances